Highlights Of The Program

 11:30 - 11:55

-CHALLENGES AND SOLUTIONS OF MBR TECHNOLOGY FOR SMALL DECENTRALIZED APPLICATIONS
+CHALLENGES AND SOLUTIONS IN MBR TECHNOLOGY FOR SMALL DECENTRALIZED APPLICATIONS

 Reza Shams